cmeeren/Faqt/README.md

    -p:DebugType=embedded -p:EmbedAllSources=true
    ```

-   Note that `DebugType=embeded` is automatically set
+   Note that `DebugType=embedded` is automatically set
    by [DotNet.ReproducibleBuilds](https://github.com/dotnet/reproducible-builds) if you use that.

 ## Faqt in a nutshell